-During the fiscal year ended December 31, 2019, 1,848,974 RSUs were granted to executives, employees and consultants of the Corporation.
+During the fiscal year ended December 31, 2020, 337,331 RSUs were granted to executives, employees and consultants of the Corporation, as further described above in respect of NEOs.

 Indirect Compensation

 The primary benefits offered to the Named Executive Officers include participation in group health, dental, extended medical coverage, and life insurance, including long-term disability, paid vacation and payment of any professional dues on the individual's behalf, which benefits are generally available to all employees of the Corporation.